Nonbenzodiazepine Sedative-Hypnotics for Sleep Disorders

 During clinical trial evaluations, no safety or efficacy differences were observed for ramelteon or suvorexant in geriatric versus younger adults, and these hypnotics are considered potentially appropriate selections for the elderly population.

-According to the British Association for Psychopharmacology guidelines, extended-release melatonin is the first-choice treatment when a hypnotic is indicated in patients over 55 years of age; there is a pharmaceutical-grade product approved for use in Europe for short-term treatment of insomnia in older adults.
+According to the British Association for Psychopharmacology guidelines, extended-release melatonin is the first-choice treatment when a hypnotic is indicated in older adults more than 55 years of age; there is a pharmaceutical-grade product approved for use in Europe for short-term treatment of insomnia in older adults.
 Based on trials of melatonin 2 mg/day, the American Academy of Sleep Medicine (AASM) guidelines recommend against melatonin as a treatment for primary insomnia in adults due to a lack of reliable efficacy data.
-There is mixed evidence that suggests a possible improvement in sleep latency (but not total sleep time or sleep efficiency) in the elderly population.
-Most data have not been of sufficient quality to assess for adverse events of melatonin in geriatric adults.
+There is mixed evidence that suggests a possible improvement in sleep latency (but not total sleep time or sleep efficiency) in the older adult population.
+Most data have not been of sufficient quality to assess for adverse events of melatonin in the older adult population.

 The American Academy of Sleep Medicine (AASM) pediatric insomnia guidelines indicate pharmacologic therapy is not a first-line treatment choice for pediatric patients with sleep disturbances; behavioral interventions are considered first-line therapy in pediatric patients.
 Most sleep disturbances in children can be successfully managed with a combination of behavior therapy and modification of sleep practices alone.
 Pharmacologic therapy should be patient-specific and a risk-benefit analysis should be performed before initiating therapy.